 And the role that running played

-I’m not crediting running with curing my disordered eating habits – though I can happily report that my relationship with food has been far happier for around three years now – but from a situation where I was battling through the confusion of conflating food and body image, arming myself with the real nutritional knowledge that comes with fuelling fitness has helped no-end.
+I’m not crediting running with curing my bulimia or helping me leave disordered eating in the past – though I can happily report that my relationship with food has been far happier for around three years now – but from a situation where I was battling through the confusion of conflating food and body image, arming myself with the real nutritional knowledge that comes with fuelling fitness has helped no-end.

 I'm also aware that although eating disorders and disordered eating are typically associated with teens, they're not the only ones suffer - I wasn't an anomaly and if you too, are over 20 and are struggling with your health then know, you're not alone.
 Women and men in their 30s and beyond do and can suffer from eating disorders.